generaldave/Loot-Filter-Creator/README.md

 Todo:

 Work on commenting.
-  Include Item Level, Drop Level, Quality,  BaseType, Socket, Height, and Weight options Inclued Alert Sound action
+Include Item Level, Drop Level, Quality,  BaseType, Socket, Height, and Weight options.
+Inclued Alert Sound action.
-  Be able to decide Show/Hide
+Be able to decide Show/Hide.
-  Drop the Dynamic option - Item Level and Drop Level for all
+Drop the Dynamic option - Item Level and Drop Level for all.